MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 ## Swerve steer motor gains:
-1. Go to CommandSwerveDrivetrain and set m_sysIdRoutineToApply to the sysid steer test.
+1. Go to CommandSwerveDrivetrain and set m_sysIdRoutineToApply to the SysId steer test.
 2. Go to RobotContainer.
 Make sure you have controller bindings for quasistatic forward, quasistatic backward, dynamic forward and dynamic backward.
 3. Make sure to call SignalLogger.start() in robotInit or testInit, and SignalLogger.stop() in testExit.
 4. Deploy your robot code.